Fertility Awareness

 Fertility awareness works by observing and recording your body’s different natural signs each day of your monthly cycle to work out when you are most fertile.

-Fertility awareness methods, also known as natural family planning involves working out when a woman is in the most fertile phase of her monthly cycle, and avoiding unprotected sex during this time.
+Fertility awareness methods, also known as natural family planning involves working out when a wāhine/women+ is in the most fertile phase of the monthly cycle, and avoiding unprotected sex during this time.

-How It Works
+How it Works

-Fertility awareness works by observing and recording your body’s different natural signs each day of your monthly cycle.
+day during your monthly cycle.
 The main signs are:

-- Recording your body temperature.
+• Writing down your body temperature.

 A specialist teacher will show you how to record the signs and explain what you can tell from them.